hashicorp/terraform-provider-aws/website/docs/d/vpc_peering_connection_ids.html.markdown

 ---
 layout: "aws"
-page_title: "AWS: aws_vpc_peering_connections"
+page_title: "AWS: aws_vpc_peering_connection_ids"
-sidebar_current: "docs-aws-datasource-vpc-peering-connections"
+sidebar_current: "docs-aws-datasource-vpc-peering-connection-ids"
 description: |-
-    Provides details about VPC peering connections.
+    Lists peering connection ids
 ---

 # Data Source: aws_vpc_peering_connections

-Use this data source to get IDs, and cidr blocks of Amazon VPC peering connections e.g. to set up routing to all VPCs that a VPC is peered with
+Use this data source to get IDs of Amazon VPC peering connections To get more details on each connection, use the data resource [aws_vpc_peering_connection](/docs/providers/aws/d/vpc_peering_connection.html)

 Note: To use this data source in a count, the resources should exist before trying to access the data source, as noted in [issue 4149](https://github.com/hashicorp/terraform/issues/4149)